-The grave of Myrtilla dated 6 January 1705, is one of the earliest identified and is unusual in commemorating a woman.
+The grave of Myrtilla (listed Grade II*) dated 6 January 1705, is one of the earliest identified and is unusual in commemorating a woman.
+The headstone itself is elegant and legible.
+It is also an example of the handsome local style.
 It can be found at the churchyard at St Lawrence, Oxhill, Stratford on Avon, CV35 0RB.

 Myrtilla was a slave to Thos Beauchamp, believed to have been a sugar planter.
 It is thought that Myrtilla, described on her memorial as a 'negro slave', began life on a plantation on the West Indian island of Nevis.
 She was brought to Warwickshire by her master to serve his wife.
 It appears that sadly she died soon after arriving in England.